Top 7 Offbeat Adventurous Activities to Experience Bhutan Nature

 Suspension Bridge in Punakha

-Top 5: Amazing Hot Spring Therapy
+Top 5: Amazing Hot Spring Therapy - Relax After the Adventure

 While this may not be exactly an adventurous sport, hot springs are a common addition to almost all regions that have high mountains.
 And after biking the mountain trails, rafting the fast rivers, or climbing the impossible cliffs, you will be glad of the relaxing and medicinal properties of these awesome Hot Springs.